 701 2nd Avenue | Now in use as Urban Settler and private residences

-The walk ends on the corner of 2nd Avenue & 7th Street.
-Take a stroll down Main Street, sometimes known as Victoria Avenue, and enjoy streetside patios, boutique shopping and cultural attractions.
+The walk ends on the corner of 2nd Avenue & 9th Street.
+Take a stroll down 2nd Avenue, sometimes known as Victoria Avenue, and enjoy streetside patios, boutique shopping, and cultural attractions.
 Visit working artists and artisans in their studios and soak in the atmosphere of a town rich in history and heritage.
 Look up for the beautiful art banners on downtown lampposts featuring a variety of new local artwork.